alive-corpse/es-acme/README.md

-# Simple to use docker container for automatically update of let's encrypt certificates with acme.sh script
+# Simple to use docker container for automatically updating of let's encrypt certificates with acme.sh script
 ### ACME.SH documentation
 For acme.sh documentation check this link: https://github.com/Neilpang/acme.sh